Making Vision Transformers Truly Shift-Equivariant: Abstract

 \section{Abstract}

-For computer vision tasks, Vision Transformers (ViTs) have become one of the go-to deep net architectures.
-Despite being inspired by Convolutional Neural Networks (CNNs), ViTs remain sensitive to small shifts in the input image.
-To address this, we introduce novel designs for each of the modules in ViTs, such as tokenization, self-attention, patch merging, and positional encoding.
-With our proposed modules, we achieve truly shift-equivariant ViTs on four well-established models, namely, Swin, SwinV2, MViTv2, and CvT, both in theory and practice.
-Empirically, we tested these models on image classification and semantic segmentation, achieving competitive performance across three different datasets while maintaining 100\% shift consistency.
+For computer vision, Vision Transformers (ViTs) have become one of the go-to deep net architectures.
+Despite being inspired by Convolutional Neural Networks (CNNs), ViTs' output remains sensitive to small spatial shifts in the input, i.e., not shift invariant.
+To address this shortcoming, we introduce novel data-adaptive designs for each of the modules in ViTs, such as tokenization, self-attention, patch merging, and positional encoding.
+With our proposed modules, we achieve true shift-equivariance on four well-established ViTs, namely, Swin, SwinV2, CvT, and MViTv2.
+Empirically, we evaluate the proposed adaptive models on image classification and semantic segmentation tasks.
+These models achieve competitive performance across three different datasets while maintaining 100\% shift consistency.